emadonev/emadonev/README.md

 - _Analysis of exoplanetary systems_ - creating extrasolar systems, categorizing exoplanets and trying to find patterns in the planetary world outside of our solar system
 - _Neural networks: recognizing galaxy mergers_ - CNN designed to recognize if an image is a galaxy merger or not based on simualted data, a Hello Universe project from MAST https://archive.stsci.edu/hello-universe
-- _Analysis of the Blazhko Effect for Field RR Lyrae Stars using LINEAR and ZTF Light Curves_ - a collaborative project with dr. @ivezic, trying to find new Blazhko stars in the field with 2 independent surveys 10 years appart (future published paper, still in progress!)
+- _Analysis of the Blazhko Effect for Field RR Lyrae Stars using LINEAR and ZTF Light Curves_ - a collaborative project with dr. Ivezić, trying to find new Blazhko stars in the field with 2 independent surveys 10 years appart (future published paper, still in progress!)

 # Skills
 ---